m-jahn/CRISPRi-lib-pipe/README.md

 #### Step 3:  Quantify differential abundance (DESeq2) and calculate fitness score

 This step summarizes count tables per sample to one main table, adds statistical metrics for a pairwise sample comparison using DESeq2, and calculates fitness scores per gene and condition.
 Mandatory inputs are 1) the `counts.tsv` files from the previous step, and a tab-separated sample annotation table, `metadata.tsv`.
-This structure of this table is shown below.
-Two columns are particularly important, `group` and `reference_group`.
-These columns define the condition to which each sample belongs, and to which this condition should be compared to, in order to obtain statistics like log2 fold change and p-value.
-The `time` column is used to calculate fitness score over a number of generations (other `time` units are possible too as long as the input is numeric).
-If only one time point is supplied for all samples, fitness calculation is omitted.
+The structure of this table is shown here:

 ```
 file_name                   condition replicate date        time group reference_group